Khalid Radhy

-Khalid Radhy (خالد راضي; born 5 December 1981) is a Saudi Arabian professional footballer who plays as a goalkeeper for Saudi Arabian club Al-Waseel.
+Khalid Radhy (خالد راضي; born 5 December 1981) is a Saudi Arabian professional footballer who plays as a goalkeeper for Saudi Arabian club Al-Hareq.

 He started his career at Al-Riyadh, before joining Al-Nassr in 2006 where he spent 7 years mainly as the backup goalkeeper.
 In 2013, he transferred to Al-Faisaly and spent one year before joining Al-Hazm, where he again spent one year.
 In the summer of 2015, he joined Hajer and spent two years, before signing an extension keeping him at the club for a further year.